Cross-Modal Distillation for RGB-Depth Person Re-Identification: Cross-Modal Distillation for Re-Identification

 For the actual transfer of knowledge we make use of paired images $X_{m1}$ from modality 1 and $X_{m2}$ from modality 2.
-The aim is to optimize $G$ in such a way that the embeddings of images from the second modality $X_{m2}$ with label $y$ are close to the embeddings of images from the first modality $X_{m1}$ with label $y$.
+The aim is to optimize $G$ in such a way that the embeddings of images from the second modality $X_{m2}$ with label $y$ are close to the embeddings of images from the first modality $X_{m1}$ with the same label $y$.
 This is realized by exploiting image pairs $x_{m1,i}$ and $x_{m2,i}$ from the two modalities, which are considered coupled as they are taken at the exactly same time step.
-Hence, the embedding of $x_{m1,i}$ is obtained with a forward propagation through the frozen network $F_{fr.}$ and is taken as the groundtruth for the embedding of $x_{m2,i}$ with the, at this stage, trainable network $G$.
+Hence, the embedding of $x_{m1,i}$ is obtained with a forward propagation through the frozen network $F_{fr.}$ and is taken as the groundtruth for the embedding of $x_{m2,i}$ with the, at this stage, partly optimizable weights of network $G$.
 Since during inference mode the embeddings will be compared based on Euclidean distance, we aim to minimize this metric between the two embeddings.
-Hence, we make use of the mean squared error (MSE) loss between the embeddings of paired images $F_{fr.}(x_{m1,i})$ and $G(x_{i})$ which is defined as {
+Hence, we make use of the mean squared error (MSE) loss between the embeddings of paired images $F_{fr.}(x_{m1,i})$ and $G(x_{m2,i})$:

-} where $N$ is the batch size in training stage.
-The weights $W_G$ of network $G$ are optimized based on this loss function and trained until convergence.
-Early-stopping criteria for the training of this network is the loss in the validation set.
-The whole training procedure is formalized algorithm \ref{alg:cross}.